 Java Comments

-The Java comments are the explanatory statements which will not get executed by the interpreter and the compiler.
+The Java comments are the explanatory statements that do not get executed by an interpreter or a compiler .
 It allows you to mention the working of any statement or used to hide the program code.

 There are three types of comments that are supported by Java-

-If you want to comment the single line then you can use the single line java comment using “//” at the start of the statement.
+If you want to comment the single line, you can use the single line Java comment using “ // ” at the start of the statement.

 public class Example1 {